FIFA's 2026 World Cup: The Greatest Fleecing on Earth

 A ticket to the 1966 World Cup final at Wembley, adjusted for inflation, would cost you around fifteen dollars today.
 The cheapest general sale Category 3 ticket for the 2026 final starts at $1,490.
 That is not a typo.
 That is one hundred times the price.

-The pricing story gets murkier from there.
+This week the pricing story got murkier.
 FIFA stands accused of offloading tickets for lower-demand matches through unofficial resale platforms, including SeatGeek, rather than reducing prices on their own website.
 The alleged motivation was straightforward.
 If they lowered prices officially, fans who had already paid full price could demand refunds.
 By routing tickets through third-party channels, they avoided that inconvenience.
 The evidence cited was simple: entire rows and sections appearing simultaneously on SeatGeek, which does not happen in normal fan-to-fan resale.
 Both SeatGeek and StubHub denied having any agreement with FIFA.
-New York and New Jersey have opened investigations.
-Make of that what you will.
+It’s unclear if wrong-doing will be proved, New York and New Jersey department of consumer and wokrker protection (DCWP) have opened investigations.

 Getting There Will Cost You Too